rectorphp/getrector-com/resources/docs/troubleshooting-parallel.md

 You can make it aligned with what you have at your disposal:

-- **timeout `$seconds`** can be increased if you find your codebase has a job size with classes that require more time to process, and then you need more time to process
+- **`$timeoutSeconds` can be increased** if you find your codebase has a job size with classes that require more time to process, and then you need more time to process

 - **`$maxNumberOfProcess` may be decreased** not to overload your system, and keeping some processes free and avoid side impacts of busy systems not being able to process files properly.
 For example: if you have four processes, you can use `$maxNumberOfProcess = 2` to keep two processes free and limit the system load.